omlad93/Computer_Communication/README.md

 Using the additional argument will set the ports (that the channel is listening to) to the following:
 6342 for the sender and 6343 for the receiver, allowing running all of executables in single click (after Initializing in VS)

+## Bit Manipulation:
+# FILL ME

+## Assumptions
+1. Files:
+   We assumed that the input file passed to the exists in the system.
+   In case it doesn't exists, the program exiting (returns 0), and presenting an error.

+2. Buffer Lengths:
+   While the buffer used to write & read data is allocated dynamically (according to message size) other buffers are limited.
+   File names are limited by a parameter `MAX_LENGTH` set by default to 1993 Bytes.
+   Buffers for the initial message (of data size) is limited by a parameter `SHORT_MESSAGE` se by default to 10 Bytes. parameter `ENCODED` and `DECODED` are limiting buffer according to hamming requirements.

+3. Noise:
+We assumed a bit can be flipped only once in the channel.
+Allowing bits to be flipped more then once is adding complexity to the calculation, in addition to making the problem less complicated, since a bit can be either flipped or not.
+An even number of flips (per bit) is qual to zero, just as odd number of flips (per bit) is equal to a single flip.

+## Hamming Error-Correction-Code
+We used $Hamming(26,31,3)$ in the assignment:
+for every 26 bits in the original data, 31 bits are being sent, allowing to detect up to 3 corrupted bits and fix a single error.
+This leads us to assume that if $Error~$ #TODO!

 ## Utilities Function Module
 The utilities library `utils` is composed from the functions needed by all three modules and composed from: